Galois cohomology of a number field is Koszul: Introduction

 For any divisor $D$ of $K$ outside $S$ there exists a unique element $a_D\in K^*/K_S^l$ whose divisor outside $S$ is equal to $D$ and whose image in $W_S$ belongs to $\bigoplus M_v$.
 In particular, for any valuation $p$ of $K$ outside $S$ there exists a unique element $a_p\in K^*/K_S^l$ with this property, whose divisor outside $S$ is equal to~$p$.
 The pairing with the image of $a_p$ in $\bigoplus M_v$, as a linear function $K_S/l\rarrow\mu_l$, coincides with the Frobenius element of~$p$ in $\Gal(K[\sqrt[l]{K_S}]/K)$ (see Lemma~\ref{exceptional-set}.3).

 Choose a well-ordered basis of $K^*/K^{*l}$ consisting of the elements $b_i$ and $a_p$ (in any order).
 Consider the related $\Gamma$\+valued filtration $F$ on $\KM(K)/l$ and pass to the associated quotient monomial algebra $\gr^F\.\KM(K)/l$.
 The graph $T$ of nonzero quadratic monomials in the latter algebra contains no cycles, so the assertion of Theorem follows from Proposition~\ref{relations-koszul}(2).
 Indeed, it suffices to notice that one can assign a valuation to every basis element in this basis so that the product of any two basis elements can only have nonzero components (see~\ref{with-root}) at the two valuations corresponding to the two basis vectors being multiplied.
-One also has to take into account the reciprocity law.
+Thus for any elements $x_1$, $x_2$,~\ldots, $x_n$ in this basis the products $x_1x_2$, $x_2x_3$,~\dots, $x_{n-1}x_n$, $x_nx_1$ cannot be linearly independent in $\KM_2(K)/l$ (one also has to take into account the reciprocity law).

 To obtain a more explicit PBW-basis, choose for each $i=1$,~\dots, $\#S-1$ a valuation $p_i$ of $K$ outside $S$ such that the Frobenius element of $p_i$ in $\Gal(K[\sqrt[l]{K_S}]/K)$ is equal to the pairing with $b_0^*+b_i^*$, while its Frobenius element in $\Gal(K[\sqrt[l]{a_{p_1}}, \dsc,\sqrt[l]{a_{p_{i-1}}}]/K)$ is trivial.
 Denote by~$q$ those valuations of $K$ outside of $S$ and $\{p_i\}$ whose Frobenius elements in $\Gal(K[\sqrt[l]{K_S}]/K)$ are equal to the pairing with $b_0^*$, while the Frobenius elements in $\Gal(K[\sqrt[l]{a_{p_1}},\dsc,\sqrt[l]{a_{p_{\#S-1}}}]/K)$ are trivial.
 Denote by~$r$ the remaining valuations.
 Notice that for each valuation~$r$ there exists a valuation~$q$ whose Frobenius element in $\Gal(K[\sqrt[l]{a_r}])$ is nontrivial.